Canucks Have Healthy Logjam on Defence

 Defence Dark Horses

-The top six seems pretty much set, but remember that Benning stated the organization will make room for young players if they earn a spot.
+The top six seems pretty much set, but Benning did state that the organization will make room for young players if they earn a spot.

 Olli Juolevi will be the one guy that everyone has their eyes on.
 The fifth overall pick from 2016 is on the roster bubble, with not much left to learn at the OHL level.
 He won’t have an easy path to the NHL, and will have to shine in training camp to earn a spot.